jhnbyrn/951-KLR-PAGES/ntc_info.md

 ![](images/dme_map_reading/measured_data_vs_ideal_2.png)

+So far so good!

-It would certainly help with both visualization and with testing the processing logic if we had a smooth curve.
+But it would certainly help with both visualization and with testing the processing logic if we had a smooth curve that passed through the ideal points.
 There are various ways to join a given set of points with smooth curves, but the simple ones generally will not be an accurate match for the true NTC curve.
 Fortunately, there is a well-known equation for exactly this purpose, called the Steinhart-Hart equation.
 It's based on the physical characteristics of thermistors and produces a very accurate interpolation from just 3 known data points.

-I'll leave the details of generating this curve for another time and place, but here's how it looks with everything we know about the sensor overlayed with the Steinhart-Hart interpolated curve:
+I'll leave the details of generating this curve for another time and place, but below is how it looks with the info we already gathered about the sensor, overlayed with the Steinhart-Hart interpolated curve (for the requried 3 known points, I used 3 mid-points between the Porsche spcified tolerances):

 ![](images/dme_map_reading/measured_data_vs_ideal_3.png)

-It's pretty good except for the very low end of the temperature range, and it's very likely that the termometer I used for that wasn't terribly accurate anyway.
+It's pretty good except for the very low end of the temperature range.
+There, the interpolated curve misses my measured data point.
+But it's very likely that the termometer I used for that wasn't terribly accurate anyway, and we don't have Porsche factory info for anything below 0C.

 ## Resistance to voltage